 Internship in nurse anesthesia provides an opportunity for a limited number of individuals to gain valuable experience in the field of nurse anesthesia.
 The time commitment, specific hours of involvement, and activities will be tailored to the needs of the individual.
-The internship is unpaid, and participants are responsible for their own travel and housing expenses which may be involved.
+The internship is unpaid, and participants are responsible for their own travel and housing expenses.

 A sample list of objectives is available, but may be altered to suit the educational needs of the intern and the administrative needs of the department.
 (Click here for an example of possible objectives)